-Pursuant to a consulting agreement, Alcimede Limited billed \$0.1 million and \$0.1 million for services for the three months ended June 30, 2023 and 2022, respectively, and \$0.2 million and \$0.2 million for the six months ended June 30, 2023 and 2022, respectively.
+Pursuant to a consulting agreement, Alcimede Limited billed \$0.1 million and \$0.1 million for services for the three months ended September 30, 2023 and 2022, respectively, and \$0.3 million and \$0.3 million for the nine months ended September 30, 2023 and 2022, respectively.
 Seamus Lagan, the Company's President and Chief Executive Officer, is the Managing Director of Alcimede Limited.

-InnovaQor; Inc.
+InnovaQor, Inc.

-In addition to the investment in InnovaQor's Series B-1 Preferred Stock (see Notes 1 and 9), at June 30, 2023 and December 31, 2022, the Company had a note receivable / related party receivable resulting from working capital advances to InnovaQor, Inc. ("InnovaQor") of approximately \$2.3 million and \$1.5 million, respectively.
-From January 1, 2023 to June 30, 2023, the Company advanced \$0.9 million to InnovaQor to finance its working capital requirements.
-The balance at June 30, 2023 and December 31, 2022 includes amounts due under a note receivable as discussed below.
+In addition to the investment in InnovaQor's Series B-1 Preferred Stock (see Notes 1 and 9), at September 30, 2023 and December 31, 2022, the Company had a note receivable / related party receivable resulting from working capital advances to InnovaQor, Inc. ("InnovaQor") of approximately \$2.5 million and \$1.5 million, respectively.
+From January 1, 2023 to September 30, 2023, the Company advanced \$1.0 million to InnovaQor to finance its working capital requirements.
+The balance at September 30, 2023 and December 31, 2022 includes amounts due under a note receivable as discussed below.

 As of July 1, 2022, the Company had an outstanding related party receivable from InnovaQor of \$803,416.
-InnovaQor signed a promissory note, dated July 1, 2022, in favor of the Company that provided that InnovaQor repay the Company \$883,757 on December 31, 2022 (inclusive of 10% original issue discount).
-Effective December 31, 2022, the Company and InnovaQor agreed to restructure the promissory note receivable in favor of the Company in the amount of \$441,018 for a new promissory note receivable with a principal amount of \$1,457,253 (inclusive of a 10% original issue discount, or \$132,478) and an original maturity date of June 30, 2023 except that InnovaQor will pay 25% of any capital it receives from new capital secured prior to the maturity date.
+InnovaQor signed a promissory note, dated July 1, 2022, in favor of the Company that provided that InnovaQor repay the Company \$883,757 on December 31, 2022 (inclusive of a 10% original issue discount).
+Effective December 31, 2022, the Company and InnovaQor agreed to restructure the promissory note receivable in favor of the Company in the amount of \$83,757 and additional monies owed in the amount of \$441,018 for a new promissory note receivable with a principal amount of \$1,457,253 (inclusive of a 10% original issue discount, or \$132,478) and an original maturity date of June 30, 2023 except that InnovaQor will pay 25% of any capital it receives from new capital secured prior to the maturity date.
 The note receivable, in the event of default, bears interest at 18% per annum.
 During the year ended December 31, 2022, the Company recognized original issue discounts totaling \$0.2 million as interest income.
-On August 9, 2023, certain modifications were made to the note receivable, as more fully discussed in Note 15.
+On August 9, 2023, the Company and InnovaQor mutually agreed to modify the promissory note receivable to extend the maturity date from June 30, 2023 to December 31, 2023 and to provide for additional interest in the form of 5% of the principal amount.
+During the three and nine months ended September 30, 2023, the Company recognized one-half of the additional interest expense, or \$36,455.
+The remaining one-half of the additional interest is included in the principal amount outstanding at September 30, 2023 and will be recognized as interest income in the fourth quarter of 2023.

-During the three months ended June 30, 2023 and 2022, the Company contracted with InnovaQor to provide it with ongoing health information technology-related services totaling approximately \$0.1 million and \$50,000, respectively, and during the six months ended June 30, 2023 and 2022, the Company contracted with InnovaQor to provide such services totaling approximately \$0.2 million and \$0.1 million, respectively.
+During the three months ended September 30, 2023 and 2022, the Company contracted with InnovaQor to provide it with ongoing health information technology-related services totaling approximately \$0.1 million and \$53,555, respectively, and during the nine months ended September 30, 2023 and 2022, the Company contracted with InnovaQor to provide such services totaling approximately \$0.3 million and \$0.1 million, respectively.
 In addition, InnovaQor currently subleases office space from the Company at a cost of approximately \$10,200 per month for rent and utilities.